vdods/fabric/sdk/node/dockerized-unit-tests-readme.md

 -   TODO: Clean up the docker-compose files (using layering) and to move them into the test/fixtures directory, so they're not clogging up the hfc root dir.
--   TODO: Separate out the state for the peer and membersrvc into two separate volumes to simulate them actually being on separate machines.
+-   TODO: Separate the state for the peer and membersrvc into two separate volumes to simulate the more realistic condition of them being on separate machines.
 -   TODO: Correct use of certificates -- right now, the `tlsca.cert` made by membersrvc is used for the peer as well.
 Worse, that cert is read by the peer directly from the membersrvc's volume, which would not be possible in a real world situation.
+-   TODO: Clean up unnecessary env vars in docker-compose files (e.g. in ccenv, I just copied all of the peer's env vars, which was sufficient but not necessary to get it working).